konLiogka/guitarTuner/README.md

 This is a guitar tuner app.
 Download the application from [here](https://github.com/konLiogka/guitarTuner/blob/main/app-debug.apk).
 It utilizes the YIN algorithm for pitch detection, made thanks to this [paper](http://audition.ens.fr/adc/pdf/2002_JASA_YIN.pdf).
 [Here's](https://www.youtube.com/watch?v=pbleU_p67YU&t=7s) a video showing how it works.
 > [!NOTE]
-> This app may not work properly(lag) on older phones!!
-While the app is finished, there are still some things that I need to change and there may be some small bugs.
+> May lag on older phones, works very well on my samsung S10 though.
+Susceptible to noise!
+Be careful when tuning, let the note to ring.

 # Description
 This is my first serious programming project.
-I chose this type of application because its not something common while I was also looking to replace my tuner apps with something free, open source and easy to use.
-This app was made for guitars, however I found out that it can work on pianos too.
-Still, it's tuned specifically for guitars so I wouldn't recommend using it on any other instruments.
-I have also added the option of creating a custom tuning.
+I chose this type of application because its not a common concept, not something that can be easily found as a free and open source app.
+This app was made for guitars but I guess it can be used on any instrument.
+There are pre-added tunings as well as the ability to add custom ones!

 # How it works